Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Interpretation of the results in the -framework

 The Higgs boson production cross-section in STXS region $i$ followed by a \hgg\ decay is written in the narrow-width approximation as

-where $\sigma_i$ is the production cross-section in region $i$, $B_{\gamma\gamma}$ and $\Gamma_{\gamma\gamma}$ are respectively the Higgs boson branching ratio and partial width into the $\gamma\gamma$ final state, and $\Gamma_H$ is the total width of the Higgs boson.
+where the coupling modifiers are collectively denoted as $\bm{\kappa}$, $\sigma_i$ is the production cross-section in region $i$, $B_{\gamma\gamma}$ and $\Gamma_{\gamma\gamma}$ are respectively the Higgs boson branching ratio and partial width into the $\gamma\gamma$ final state, and $\Gamma_H$ is the total width of the Higgs boson.
 The parameterizations $\sigma_i(\bm{\kappa})$, $\Gamma_{\gamma\gamma}(\bm{\kappa})$ and $\Gamma_H(\bm{\kappa})$ are shown in Table~\ref{tab:kappas:parameterization} in Appendix~\ref{app:kappas}.
 They are similar to the ones used in Ref.~\cite{HIGG-2018-57}, except for the parameterization of the \tHW\ and \tHqb\ processes.
-These have been updated to reflect the fact that the acceptance factors in each analysis category depend on the $\kappa_t$ and $\kappa_W$ modifiers because of changes in the process kinematics caused by interference effects between the different parton-level processes contributing to \tHW\ and \tHqb.
+These have been updated to reflect the fact that the efficiency factors in each analysis category are $\bm{\kappa}$-dependent due to changes in the process kinematics caused by interference effects between the different parton-level processes contributing to \tHW\ and \tHqb.
 Separate parameterizations are therefore used in each analysis category for \tHW\ and \tHqb.

-The Higgs boson total width $\Gamma_H$ is expressed as a function of the $\kappa$ modifiers, assuming no contributions from Higgs boson decays other than the ones present in the SM.
-The SM predictions of $B_{\gamma\gamma}$ and the $\sigma_i$ are taken from Ref~\cite{deFlorian:2016spz}.
-These include the highest-order available computations in both the QCD and electroweak couplings.
+Two parameterizations are considered for the \ggtoH\ and \Hyy\ processes: a \emph{resolved} parameterization in which they are assumed to proceed through the same loop amplitudes as in the SM at leading order, and an \emph{effective} parameterization that makes no assumption about the internal structure of the interactions.
+For the latter, event rates are expressed using modifiers to the effective couplings of the Higgs boson to the gluon and the photon, respectively denoted by $\kappa_g$ and $\kappa_\gamma$.
+The \ggtoZH\ loop process is always described in the resolved parameterization.
+Sensitivity to the sign of coupling modifiers is obtained through interference between processes involving different combinations of modifiers.
+These include, in particular, the \Hyy\ and \ggtoH\ loops and the \ggtoZH\ and \tH\ processes.